Blood is a vital and limited health care resource.

 Choosing Wisely Canada, Canadian Blood Services, and clinical experts have developed national benchmarks on transfusion appropriateness.

-Take our challenge by December 1, 2020, to see how your hospital compares to benchmarks.
+Take our challenge to see how your hospital compares to benchmarks.
 The challenge involves conducting a spot audit of recent red blood cell transfusions in your hospital.

 - Meet benchmarks?
 Get designated as a “Using Blood Wisely Hospital” and recognized nationally.